A Houthi (Yemeni rebel group) one-way attack uncrewed surface vessel (OWA-USV) struck a commercial ship in the Red Sea on 17th June 2024

 The Houthi group has other USVs available

 We send out new Bulletins via email, directly to our METIS enterprise-level users and publish them on our Blog the following week.
-To receive these directly to your inbox as soon as they're released, please contact us about upgrading your account.
+To receive these as soon as they're released, please contact us to subscribe.